Kaavalan-Limited/docs/README.md

  4. **Browser Extension**
 	- [Chrome WebStore](https://chromewebstore.google.com/detail/cybercheck360/kokegkiimgecajiaaefcoknbdaaddpdd)
 	- [Firefox add-ons](https://addons.mozilla.org/en-US/firefox/addon/cybercheck360/?utm_source=addons.mozilla.org&utm_medium=referral&utm_content=search)
+5. **Upcoming Features**
+   	- API Functionality
+   	- External Dynamic Lists
+   	- Highly Reliable Kaavalan's Threat Intelligence Feed
+   	- Advisories of Recent Vulnerabilities both for you and for your customers.
+   	- Manage Users inside a Organization
+   	- Find the Unknown and Block the Known using our Automated Threat Hunting Engine
+   	- Insider Threat Detection

 ## Search IOCs
 This section is designed to help you search for indicators such as IP addresses, domains, and URLs, and even validate SMS messages containing links to check if they are legitimate.
 You can search across multiple open-source threat intelligence feeds and benefit from AI-powered insights that enhance the accuracy of the information gathered.